tomshoo/probeKit/README.md

 Please edit `config.py` file to change color settings or option settings.

 The config also provides a `powershell` and a `nonpowershell` theme (use the powershell theme if using windows powershell).

----

-## Note

-This project is still not completed as a whole and still requires a lot of rewriting any suggestions for improvement are kindly accepted but may require some time to be worked upon

----

-## Thank You